 - Make sure you store this pie in the refrigerator since it’s made with fresh cream!

-If you give this pumpkin pie a try, be sure to leave a rating and review!
-This encourages others to make it as well.
-You can also find me on Pinterest and Instagram and I always love hearing from you!
+If you try this luscious Pumpkin Pie with a Brown Butter Pretzel Graham Cracker Crust, be sure to leave a rating, review, question, or concern!
+This encourages others to make it as well and helps enormously with Google rankings.
+You can also find me on Pinterest, Instagram, and TikTok.
+I always love hearing from you!

 Looking for more Thanksgiving recipes?